ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

 especially as the design of these two compilers diverged.

-Furthermore, the C++ implementation of Zig originally used the same strategy as the D compiler - never freeing any memory until process exit.
+Furthermore, the C++ implementation of Zig originally used the same strategy as the D compiler - not freeing memory until process exit.
 This design decision [stopped being practical](https://github.com/ziglang/zig/issues/6485) as compile-time code execution became one of the flagship features of the language, and projects grew larger combined with Zig using one compilation unit